pagonzales/Data_Science_Project_Inferential_Statistics_Al-Bundy_Shoe_Sales_Analysis/README.md

 ## Image
 - For the CI of number of pairs of shoes in the year 2014-2016 (using t-statistic)
 ![image](https://github.com/user-attachments/assets/6ca0a471-29d8-4161-bfcb-09974e2cf103)
+- For the CI of number of pairs of shoes in the year 2014-2016 (using z-statistic)
 ## Project insights

 ## Final Conclusion